FlavScents AInsights Entry for Gamma-Nonalactone (Aldehyde C-18)

 7. Toxicology, Safety & Exposure Considerations

-Gamma-nonalactone is considered safe for use in food and fragrance applications.
-Oral exposure through flavor use is supported by an established ADI, with a wide margin of safety.
-Dermal exposure in fragrances is generally non-irritating and non-sensitizing, as per IFRA guidelines.
-Inhalation exposure is minimal due to its moderate volatility, with no significant occupational hazards reported.
+Gamma-nonalactone is considered safe for use in food and fragrances at typical concentrations.
+Oral exposure is well-tolerated, with an ADI established by JECFA.
+Dermal exposure in fragrances is generally non-irritating, though IFRA guidelines should be consulted for specific product types.
+Inhalation exposure is minimal due to its low volatility.

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature